 Eat a variety of mostly real, minimally processed foods.
 This is a good way to get plenty of satisfying, nutrient-dense foods that can not only help you build a better looking body, but a healthier body, too.
 And let’s face it — that’s something most people put at the bottom of the priority list.
 This means choosing a baked potato over french fries from the drive-thru.
 Or a grilled chicken boob over fried nuggets.

-And, no, there are no “off limit” foods or food groups.
+And, no, there are no “off limit” foods or food groups or even “guilty-pleasure” foods.
 (The obvious exception: you have an allergy or medical condition and have been instructed to avoid certain foods from your doctor.)
 There is no single food group or macronutrient solely responsible for weight gain or fat loss.

 Include a good source of protein in all meals.
 I’m assuming you strength train since you’re on this website (or you plan to start strength training).
 If you’re not, you should be — there are too many amazing benefits from this doesn’t-demand-much-time activity.